-Liam Neeson stars as Matthew Scudder, a recovering alcoholic and ex-cop.
+Liam Neeson plays Matthew Scudder, a recovering alcoholic and ex-cop.
 Scudder quit the force after gunning down some street toughs robbing his neighborhood bar.
 His superiors begged him to stay, calling him a hero and giving him a commendation.
 Scudder quit anyway.
 He quit drinking too.
-Later, we learn his actions weren’t quite so heroic.
+Later, we learn his actions weren’t so heroic.

-Scudder makes his living as an unlicensed private investigator.
-He goes to work for a drug trafficker who’s wife was kidnapped, raped, tortured, and killed.
+Nowadays, Scudder makes his living as an unlicensed private investigator.
+A drug trafficker hires Scudder to find the monsters who kidnapped, raped, tortured, and killed the trafficker’s wife.
 The trail leads Scudder to a pair of horrific sociopaths.

 Scudder works the case as the killers stalk their next target.
 A better film would focus on the creepy killers, but this script doubles down on cop movie tropes.

-Scudder acquires a sidekick in the form of a plucky, street-smart homeless boy named TJ.
+Scudder acquires a plucky, street-smart homeless boy named TJ as a sidekick.
 TJ has sickle-cell anemia; a plot point designed to engender audience sympathy and facilitate an improbable third act.
 Will TJ break through Scudder’s tough exterior?
 I think you know the answer.

 The film’s contempt for its audience’s intelligence is galling.
-Scudder verbalizes every clue, even when it makes no sense for him to do so.
-At one point, Scudder discovers some badly written romance fiction.
+At one point, Scudder discovers some hackneyed romance fiction.
 He reads it aloud even though he’s alone and the camera is on the page.

 Why not open with Scudder entering the bar?
 The morning light and wordless exchange tell us everything.
 And the partner?
 We never see him again.

 Wikipedia tells me the film combines several Lawrence Block novels.
-Maybe the script condensed too many subplots into a single movie, or maybe the books were just bad.
-Either way, it’s pretty damning that Liam Neeson’s would-be New York accent is the least of this film’s problems.
+Maybe they’re great and the script condensed too many subplots into this single movie.
+Regardless, it’s pretty damning that Liam Neeson’s would-be New York accent proves the least of this film’s problems.